Cuticle Detective Inaba

+Cuticle Detective Inaba (キューティクル探偵因幡, Kyūtikuru Tantei Inaba) is a Japanese manga series written and illustrated by Mochi.
+It was serialized in Square Enix's Monthly GFantasy from August 2007 to January 2017, with its chapters collected in 19 tankōbon volumes.
+A 12-episode anime television series adaptation produced by Zexcs was broadcast from January to March 2013.

 Plot

 The story revolves around Hiroshi Inaba, a genetically altered part human and part wolf being.
 Inaba is also a private detective, who runs his agency with the help of his cross-dressing secretary, Yuuta and his "mostly normal" teenager assistant Kei.
 The plot mostly centers around the gang trying to arrest Don Valentino, an evil goat who eats money.